 This course includes both asynchronous and synchronous learning activities.
 During much of the term, you will engage in the course asynchronously on your own schedule.
 Three synchronous sessions are planned during the semester on Zoom on CANVAS (refer to the course schedule for these meeting times).
 During these sessions, instructors will be able to talk with students about the course content in real time, and vice versa.
 The expectations for each assigned projects will be explained in detail during these sessions, and students will be able to ask questions.
 During the final synchronous session, students will share and discuss the independent projects they've completed in class.
 Students unable to attend a live session will be expected to submit a recorded PowerPoint presentation with voiceover describing their projects and will able to watch a recorded (archived) video of the meeting on the Zoom site.

-Academic Honesty: Students are expected to abide by the UF Academic Honesty Policy (http://regulations.ufl.edu/wp-content/uploads/2012/09/4041.pdf), which defines an academic honesty offense as "the act of lying, cheating, or stealing academic information so that one gains academic advantage."
-In the context of this class, this means not submitting papers or projects that were created by another person(s) and properly citing sources for any material used in completing course assignments.
-Submitting work that has been plagiarized will result in a failing grade.
+Academic Honesty: All students are expected to abide by the UF Academic Honesty Policy, which defines an academic honesty offense as "the act of lying, cheating, or stealing academic information so that one gains academic advantage."